cchalm/blundering-savant/test/e2e/README.md

 ## Test Categories

+All tests are now consolidated under the `ai` package and focus on actual AI behavior:

-- **Tool Calling Tests**: Verify the AI uses tools correctly (parallel calls, proper parameters)
+- **Tool Usage Tests**: Verify the AI uses appropriate tools in context (file editing, validation, publishing)
-- **Conversation Tests**: Test conversation resumption and summarization
-- **Limitation Tests**: Ensure AI reports limitations instead of attempting workarounds
+- **Limitation Reporting Tests**: Ensure AI reports limitations instead of attempting workarounds
+- **Parallel Tool Calls Tests**: Verify AI makes multiple tool calls simultaneously when appropriate
+- **Contextual Tool Usage Tests**: Test specific tool behaviors like delete file limitations, comment interactions
-- **Response Format Tests**: Validate response structure and content
+- **Conversation Summarization Tests**: Validate AI can understand its own summaries and preserve context

 ## Adding New Tests

-1. Create a new test file in the appropriate subdirectory
+1. Create a new test file in the `test/e2e/ai/` directory
 2. Add the `//go:build e2e` build tag at the top
+3. Use `harness.CreateConversationWithSystemPrompt()` to use real system prompts
+4. Structure tests as single request-response cycles testing AI behavior
+5. Use helper functions to analyze tool usage and response characteristics
-3. Follow the existing test harness patterns
+6. Follow the existing test harness patterns and use shared utilities
-4. Use the shared test utilities in the `testutil` package

 ## Cost Considerations